tomyedwab/www/blog/src/posts/the-eighteen-hour-application.md

 - Web application deployment to AWS S3
 - Load balancer set up in CloudFront
-- Auth0 authentication in load balancer
+- Auth0 authentication using a Lambda@Edge function
-- Redirect to login page with webview on Android
+- Handle login redirect using a webview on Android

-This was the time-consuming part of the project, and a lot of it was done using "click-ops" (read: repeatedly bashing CloudFront, Route53, S3, Lambda, and IAM with a blunt instrument until it gave in and did what I wanted).
-There were a few commits during this period and about a third were created by Aider.
+This was the time-consuming part of the project, and a lot of it was done using "click-ops" (read: repeatedly bashing CloudFront, Route53, S3, Lambda, and IAM with a blunt instrument until they gave in and did what I wanted).
+There were a few commits during this period and about a third of these were created by Aider.

 _Hour 10:_